How Van Gogh Really Died and How Putting the Kibosh on the Suicide Story is Crucial for Creatives

 Forensic evidence indicates van Gogh was shot from a distance in a field where he was painting.

 Not good news for van Gogh’s family or humanity but it’s the most accurate version of events available at this time.

-If Van Gogh Didn’t Shoot Himself, Why Do We Think He Did?
+If Van Gogh Didn’t Commit Suicide, Why Do We Think He Did?

-The chief originator and purveyor of the suicide narrative (according to Naifeh and White) was artist and critic Émile Bernard.
+The chief originator and purveyor of the suicide narrative (according to Naifeh and White) was an artist and critic named Émile Bernard.

 But the reason the suicide story is part of our consciousness today may have less to do with Bernard and more to do with Kirk Douglas.